Azure/bicep-types-az/generated/_tsp/cosmos-db/microsoft.documentdb/2026-04-01-preview/types.md

 * **name**: string (Required, DeployTimeConstant): The resource name
 * **properties**: [MongoDBCollectionGetProperties](#mongodbcollectiongetproperties): The properties of an Azure Cosmos DB MongoDB collection
 * **systemData**: [SystemData](#systemdata) (ReadOnly): Azure Resource Manager metadata containing createdBy and modifiedBy information.
 * **tags**: [Record](#record): Tags are a list of key-value pairs that describe the resource.
 These tags can be used in viewing and grouping this resource (across resource groups).
 A maximum of 15 tags can be provided for a resource.
 Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
-For example, the default experience for a template type is set with \"defaultExperience\": \"Cassandra\".
-Current \"defaultExperience\" values also include \"Table\", \"Graph\", \"DocumentDB\", and \"MongoDB\".
+For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
+Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".
 * **type**: 'Microsoft.DocumentDB/databaseAccounts/mongodbDatabases/collections' (ReadOnly, DeployTimeConstant): The resource type

+## Resource Microsoft.DocumentDB/databaseAccounts/mongodbDatabases/collections/throughputSettings@2026-04-01-preview
+* **Readable Scope(s)**: ResourceGroup
+* **Writable Scope(s)**: ResourceGroup
+### Properties
+* **apiVersion**: '2026-04-01-preview' (ReadOnly, DeployTimeConstant): The resource api version
+* **id**: string (ReadOnly, DeployTimeConstant): The resource id
+* **identity**: [ManagedServiceIdentity](#managedserviceidentity): Identity for the resource.
+* **location**: string: The location of the resource group to which the resource belongs.
+* **name**: 'default' (Required, DeployTimeConstant): The resource name
+* **properties**: [ThroughputSettingsGetProperties](#throughputsettingsgetproperties): The properties of an Azure Cosmos DB resource throughput
+* **systemData**: [SystemData](#systemdata) (ReadOnly): Azure Resource Manager metadata containing createdBy and modifiedBy information.
+* **tags**: [Record](#record): Tags are a list of key-value pairs that describe the resource.
+These tags can be used in viewing and grouping this resource (across resource groups).
+A maximum of 15 tags can be provided for a resource.
+Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
+For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
+Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".
+* **type**: 'Microsoft.DocumentDB/databaseAccounts/mongodbDatabases/collections/throughputSettings' (ReadOnly, DeployTimeConstant): The resource type

+## Resource Microsoft.DocumentDB/databaseAccounts/mongodbDatabases/throughputSettings@2026-04-01-preview
+* **Readable Scope(s)**: ResourceGroup
+* **Writable Scope(s)**: ResourceGroup
+### Properties
+* **apiVersion**: '2026-04-01-preview' (ReadOnly, DeployTimeConstant): The resource api version
+* **id**: string (ReadOnly, DeployTimeConstant): The resource id
+* **identity**: [ManagedServiceIdentity](#managedserviceidentity): Identity for the resource.
+* **location**: string: The location of the resource group to which the resource belongs.
+* **name**: 'default' (Required, DeployTimeConstant): The resource name
+* **properties**: [ThroughputSettingsGetProperties](#throughputsettingsgetproperties): The properties of an Azure Cosmos DB resource throughput
+* **systemData**: [SystemData](#systemdata) (ReadOnly): Azure Resource Manager metadata containing createdBy and modifiedBy information.
+* **tags**: [Record](#record): Tags are a list of key-value pairs that describe the resource.
+These tags can be used in viewing and grouping this resource (across resource groups).
+A maximum of 15 tags can be provided for a resource.
+Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
+For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
+Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".
+* **type**: 'Microsoft.DocumentDB/databaseAccounts/mongodbDatabases/throughputSettings' (ReadOnly, DeployTimeConstant): The resource type

 ## Resource Microsoft.DocumentDB/databaseAccounts/mongodbRoleDefinitions@2026-04-01-preview
 * **Readable Scope(s)**: ResourceGroup